+With the increase in farmers markets and organic sections in food stores, rural communities have greater access to local organic vegetables and fruits, but very little access to organic staple items at affordable prices.
 At least three communities (Bear Lake, Onekama, and Frankfort) in the Lakes to Land region are, or have previously been, home to active food buying clubs to meet this demand.
-The challenge occurs when local entrepreneurs try to compete with these established food-providing clubs.
+The clubs allow members to purchase staple items like flour, rice, beans, peanut butter, and value-added products by the case, offering more organic variety than a big-box retailer.
+The challenge with food buying clubs occurs when local entrepreneurs try to provide organic retail; as their success is impacted by these established food-providing clubs.